 A major in Anthropology is not offered.
 A concentration in Anthropology offers students the opportunity to study human beings around the globe using a comparative and holistic framework.
 In this interdisciplinary concentration, students will develop a recognition of global and historical cultural diversity that will be beneficial in careers that value cross-cultural communication, including business, the arts, education, public policy, and social services.
 Students in the anthropology concentration will systematically explore the extraordinary range of similarities and differences in humans and human behavior across time and space.
 Students from any major may graduate with a concentration in Anthropology by successfully completing at least six units from the classes described below and earning a cumulative grade point average of at least 2.0.
 Of these six units, one must be ANTH 101, Introduction to Cultural Anthropology, which the coordinators recommend taking as early as possible.
 Of the remaining five units at least one must come from Anthropology's other subfields of archaeology (ANTH 218), linguistics (ANTH 320), or physical anthropology (ANTH 240).
 Additionally, at least one course must include a fieldwork experience, chosen from ANTH 310, ANTH 380, ANTH 406, ANTH 416, SOCI 351, or another approved course.
-In accordance with the general rules applicable to all concentrations, no more than three courses from a student's major may apply to the concentration and at least three courses in the concentration must be completed at Roanoke College.
+At least three courses in the concentration must be completed at Roanoke College.